Agents process input events and yield output events to control the conversation.

 Controlling the Conversational Loop

-Use event filters to control when your agent’s process method runs.
+Use event filters to control when your agent’s process method runs, and which events can interrupt it.

 Default Behavior